 The A.J.
-Muste Foundation was established by members of the War Resisters League to offer safe space to radical organizations threatened by government surveillance and harassment.
+Muste Foundation was established by members of the War Resisters League to offer safe space to grassroots organizations threatened by government surveillance and harassment.
 From its start at a borrowed desk run by volunteers in lower Manhattan, the Foundation gained tax-exempt status in 1974 and began raising money to help grassroots projects through grants and fiscal sponsorships.
 Both a shelter and a hub, the Foundation has grown into a non-profit charitable foundation for innovative organizing across the nation and the globe.

 Testimonials from Our Grantees